FreeMapTools Radius — Alternative

 Why would I use Map With Radius over FreeMapTools?

 Map With Radius is fully mobile-optimized and runs on OpenStreetMap rather than Google Maps.
-FreeMapTools' interface dates to 2011 and was not built for phones.
+FreeMapTools' interface predates the mobile era and was not built for phones.
 If you are drawing a radius on mobile, Map With Radius handles it more cleanly.

 Is FreeMapTools or Map With Radius better for shareable URLs?